Antinuclear antibody panelANA; ANA panel; ANA reflexive panel; SLE - ANA; Systemic lupus erythematosus - ANA

 To make the diagnosis of SLE, certain clinical features as well as ANA must be present.
 In addition, certain specific ANA antibodies help to confirm the diagnosis.

 The presence of ANA in the blood may be due to several other disorders besides SLE.
 These include:

 Veins and arteries vary in size from one person to another, and from one side of the body to the other.
 Obtaining blood from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include:

 - Infection (a slight risk any time the skin is broken)

 Your provider will use the results of the ANA panel to help make a diagnosis.
 The tests alone however do not make a diagnosis, but must be used along with your medical history, physical exam and other tests.

 The ANA can be positive in relatives of people with SLE who do not have SLE themselves.

-There is a very low chance of developing systemic lupus erythematosus at some time later in life if the only finding is a low titer of ANA.
+There is a very low chance of developing SLE at some time later in life if the only finding is a low titer of ANA.

-Alberto von Muhlen C, Nakamura RM.
+Alberto von Muhlen C, Fritzler MJ, Chan EKL.
+Clinical and laboratory evaluation of systemic rheumatic diseases.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-22nd ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 51.
+23rd ed.
+St Louis, MO: Elsevier; 2017:chap 52.